anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 $ sudo make install
 ```
 ## Kernel > 4.x
 Go to kvaser webpage and download kvaser socket can drivers.
-Install according to imstructions.
+Install according to instructions.

 ## Start services and configure interface